 Part B. 4-Alkylpyridine derivatives in intramolecular dearomatization and heterocycle synthesis: 4-Alkylpyridine derivatives substituted with different carbon nucleophiles were synthesized and subjected to intramolecular spirocyclization under various conditions to afford synthetically useful diazaspiro[4.5]decanes as well as diazaspiro[5.5]undecanes in good yields.
 The same 4-alkyl substrates were used to synthesize anhydrobase intermediates which, then participated in aldol-like condensation in the presence of Lewis acid to yield highly conjugated dihydropyridines.
 Acid hydrolysis produced substituted pyridines tethered with functionalized butyro- and valero lactams.
 The synthesis of related azaspiro[4.5]decanes and azaspiro[5.5]undecanes from reaction of

 hypervalent iodine reagents with 4-methoxy-substituted benzyl and phenethyl substrates linked to β-keto amide nucleophiles was also briefly investigated.

 Copyright 2011 Sharavathi Guddehalli Parameswarappa

 Guddehalli Parameswarappa, Sharavathi.
-"Bifunctional cyclooctynes in copper-free click chemistry for applications in radionuclide chemistry nd 4-Alkylpyridine derivatives in intramolecular dearomatization and heterocycle synthesis." dissertation, University of Iowa, 2011.
+"Bifunctional cyclooctynes in copper-free click chemistry for applications in radionuclide chemistry nd 4-Alkylpyridine derivatives in intramolecular dearomatization and heterocycle synthesis."
+PhD diss., University of Iowa, 2011.